thinwire/ToyEngine/README.md

 	// Main program entry point, aka. where Java starts running code
 	// from.
 Create an instance of our class and call the run()
-	// method it inherits from Application start our game.
+	// method it inherits from Application to start our game.
 The run()
 	// method will not exit until the game is closed, either by closing
 	// the window or by calling Application.exit() in code. public static void main(String[] args) {